apache/pulsar/site/_includes/explanations/partitioned-topic-admin.md

 #### pulsar-admin

-Partitioned topics can be deleted using the [`update-partitioned-topic`](../../reference/CliTools#pulsar-admin-persistent-update-partitioned-topic) command.
+Partitioned topics can be updated using the [`update-partitioned-topic`](../../reference/CliTools#pulsar-admin-persistent-update-partitioned-topic) command.

 ```shell
 $ pulsar-admin persistent update-partitioned-topic \